 - The Dresden Files:

 - Wizards, despite being human, can invoke this.
 If a person knows a wizard's True Name, they can try to gain control over the person.
 However, if the Wizard has a stronger will and power, they can reverse the binding and bind the would-be summoner.
+(In one of the books, Harry's Badass Boast at the end is to give his full name, and warn: "Conjure by it at your own risk."
+Of course, that's just in narration.
+He takes seriously the damage the right enemy could do if he really did go around putting his full name out there.)

-- In Storm Front an evil Wizard summons his demon slave by screaming its Name.
+- In Storm Front an evil sorcerer summons his demon slave by screaming its Name.
 Harry, having perfectly heard the Name, then uses his own magic to free the demon from its enslavement without binding it to his own will.

 - Mentioning the skinwalker/naagloshii in Turn Coat is a very bad idea, since it grows stronger with fear and infamy.
 So Harry renames it "Shagnasty," which lacks the same intimidation factor.